Exotic Picard groups and chromatic vanishing via the Gross-Hopkins duality

 for primes $p\geq 5$.
-For example, as shown in \cite{green} and \cite{MRW} (cf. \cite{S_E2} for another account) the class $v_1^{-(p^2+1)}v_2^{p^2}$ in the $E_1$-page of the $v_1$-BSS is a permanent cycle and so detects a class in $H^0(M^1_1)$.
+For example, as shown in \cite{green} and \cite{MRW} (cf. \cite{S_E2} for another account) the class $\frac{v_2^{p^2}}{pv_1^{p^2+1}}$ in the $E_1$-page of the $v_1$-BSS is a permanent cycle and so detects a class in $H^0(M^1_1)$.
 However, the element it detects is

-The point here is that the correcting terms are in lower Bockstein filtration. \end{rmk} We now analyze degrees of elements in the three families in $H^{0}(M^{h-1}_{1})$ and study the degrees of corresponding elements in $H^{h^2}(\G_h;\pi_*(E_h))$ under duality.
+\end{rmk} We now analyze degrees of elements in the three families in $H^{0}(M^{h-1}_{1})$ and study the degrees of corresponding elements in $H^{h^2}(\G_h;\pi_*(E_h))$ under duality.
 In \textbf{Family I}, the degrees of elements are given by: